Machined Stainless Steel Safety Razor Grades and Other Metals

 • Often times grades 316 and 316L are dual certified i.e. the material qualifies as both grades, however, technically the “L” refers to the “Low” Carbon variation.

-• Rolex used 316L grade in its watches up until the 1980's.
+• Rolex used 316L grade in its watches up until the 1980's, they then changed to 904L for even more corrosion resistance.

 Longer 316L chips: